jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/09September.md

 # September
+## Day 19
+#### Some were businessmen who saw economic opportunities overseas.
+Soldiers wanted fame and a chance to enlarge the British Empire.
+Big-game hunters wanted to be the first to shoot strange animals and bring back trophies to England.
+Scientists intended to study unknown animals and plants.
+Missionaries planned to be the first to introduce Christianity to faraway people.

+#### Livingstone intended to become a medical missionary.
+This means that he would be a doctor, as well as a preacher and teacher.
+However, unlike some missionaries, he was also interested in science, geography and exploring.

+#### He had planned to go to China in 1839, but because of the Opium Wars no missionaries were being sent there.
+Instead, he asked to go to South Africa.
+Europeans had traveled around the coasts of Africa for hundreds of years.
+But very few white people had traveled inland.
+Livingstone arrived in Kuruman in 1841.
+This was the farthest outpost of white settlement, and no one seemed to want to go further inland.

+#### With a fellow missionary he set out.
+When they came to an African tribe, they would talk to the chief and ask permission to preach to his people.
+There were many diseases, including malaria and sleeping sickness.
+Livingstone suffered much of his life from river fever.
+He was also so weak that he rode on the back of an ox.

+#### Livingstone was being criticized for neglecting missionary work in order to explore.
+Livingstone replied that he was opening up the continent for missionaries.

+#### Nowadays, the countries that Livingstone visited are nearly all Christian, just as he had hoped they would be.

 ## Day 18
 #### Occasionally, school officials will try to shut down or censor student papers, if they find their writing embarrassing or offensive.
 But usually these disagreements are resolved by discussion.